5 Competitor’s Analysis Framework for Effective Analysis

 Benefits of strategic group analysis

-• It helps you to stay in line with the companies that implement the same business strategies as you.
+• It helps you to stay aligned with the companies that implement the same business strategies as you.

 The growth-share matrix is an analysis framework that you can use to manage portfolios.

-Growth-Share Matrix is a table, split into four quadrants, each with its own unique symbol that represents a certain degree of profitability: Question marks, Stars, Pets (often represented by a dog), and Cash cows.
+Growth-Share matrix is a table, split into four quadrants, each with its own unique symbol that represents a certain degree of profitability:

-By assigning each business to one of these four categories, executives could then decide where to focus their resources and capital to generate the most value, as well as where to cut their losses.
+By assigning each business to one of these four categories, executives can decide where to focus their resources and capital to generate the most value, as well as where to cut their losses.

-• It helps you to prioritize your action plan with respect to your current position and market situation.
+• To prioritize your action plan based on your current position and market situation.

-• You can decide how to make the best use of your capital and resources.
+• To optime the use of capital and resources.

 • When you want to have a detailed idea of your and your competitors’ strength and weaknesses.